 I’m not going to lie.
 I’m scared for the future of America and anxious as to how dialogues and human interactions will go from here.
 Even the liberal nature of my locality, which happens to be the D.C. metro area, is ineffectively able to pacify my fears, so much so, that I get the nagging feeling that being apathetic is no longer a choice.
 In fact, in a place where marches, rallies and movements are common occurrences, my tendency to shy away from these events as they come to my area no longer feels okay.
 There’s guilt deeply seated within me ready to consume all of me for any future rallies that I avoid with no justifiable excuse.

 I’m not saying we all should hold hands and sing, “Kumbaya.”
 Doing that will not create change unless we utilize our voices more effectively in our respective mediums.
-The next four years will likely bring tremendous change in people’s mentality about human rights, globalization, diversity, travels, and everything in between which in essence touches upon the very nature of our humanity — that of love and respect towards one another.
+The next four years will likely bring tremendous change to people’s mentality about human rights, globalization, diversity, travels, and everything in between which in essence touches upon the very nature of our humanity — that of love and respect towards one another.

 If you have a voice, which we all do, then now is the time to speak up.
 If you believe in the value of diversity in our society, then it’s time to incorporate that in your business, your publications, your personal dialogues with friends and strangers, your film projects, your artwork, your music, your blog, your travels and everything else in between.
 Silence is only acceptable for self-reflection and to further tap into internal inspiration.
 Other than that, to be silent on such issues is to be deliberately reckless and egregious as a human being which would utterly be detrimental to the human race, if we seriously hope to instill and advance mutual respect towards one another despite our differences.